Boy Scouts sex abuse settlement: Attorneys strike deal for 60K victims

 The Hartford settlement was roundly criticized by attorneys for abuse victims, who estimate the insurer’s liability exposure at several billion dollars.
 They made it clear that victims would not support any plan that includes the Hartford settlement.

 The Boy Scouts have said that between $2.4 billion and $7.1 billion, including insurance rights, might be available for abuse victims.
-Attorneys for the tort claimants committee, or TCC, have estimated the value of some 82,500 sexual abuse claims at about $103 billion.
+Attorneys for a committee that acts as a fiduciary representative of all victims in the bankruptcy case have estimated the value of some 82,500 sexual abuse claims at about $103 billion.

-"All plaintiff representatives, who represent the vast majority of the holders of direct abuse claims, have indicated that any plan containing the Hartford Settlement would be categorically rejected," BSA attorneys wrote in Thursday’s court filing.
-"Without their support, to be forced to pursue a plan that incorporates the Hartford settlement appears futile."

-In a joint statement, the Coalition, the TCC, and the future claimants representative said the restructuring support agreement will allow the Boy Scouts to emerge from bankruptcy "while providing meaningful compensation to the victims, and holding the Boy Scouts’ insurers to the terms of the insurance policies purchased by the Boy Scouts and their affiliates over many decades."
+Matthew Sturdevant, a spokesperson for The Hartford, said the company's agreement with the Boy Scouts "is a crucial building block to move this bankruptcy case toward a conclusion."

 RELATED: Michigan AG, MSP launch investigation into Boy Scouts sex abuse allegations

+"We are disappointed that the Boy Scouts of America have chosen to flout the organization’s tenet of keeping promises by seeking to discard a thoughtfully negotiated and mutually agreed upon deal that appropriately values The Hartford’s obligations," Sturdevant said in an email.

+In a joint statement, representatives for the victims as well as future claimants representative said the restructuring support agreement will allow the Boy Scouts to emerge from bankruptcy "while providing meaningful compensation to the victims, and holding the Boy Scouts’ insurers to the terms of the insurance policies purchased by the Boy Scouts and their affiliates over many decades."

-In a revised plan submitted barely two weeks ago, the BSA offered to issue an $80 million unsecured promissory note to a trust fund for abuse victims.
-It also proposed using restricted assets to help cover post-bankruptcy operational expenses, which would make up to $50 million in unrestricted cash available for abuse survivors.
-With the changes, the BSA’s proposed contribution to the trust fund would increase from about $120 million under a previous plan to as much as roughly $250 million.
+In a revised plan submitted barely two weeks ago, the BSA offered to issue an $80 million promissory note to a trust fund for abuse victims.
+It also proposed maneuvers to make up to $50 million in additional cash available for abuse survivors.
+The proposed changes would increase the BSA’s proposed contribution to as much as roughly $250 million, more than doubling a prior plan.

 Advertisement